Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Open Research Section

-The IFS, ERA-5, Pangu-Weather and GraphCast data were accessed through ``Weatherbench2" \citep{rasp_weatherbench_2024}.
-FourCastNet predictions were computed with the code release of ECMWF \citep{ai-models}.
+The IFS, ERA-5, Pangu-Weather, and GraphCast data were accessed through ``Weatherbench2" \cite{rasp_weatherbench_2024}.
+FourCastNet predictions were computed with the code release of ECMWF \cite{ai-models}.
 The code used to process the forecast data and produce the visualizations can be accessed at \url{https://github.com/feldmann-m/AI-storm} with the assigned DOI \url{https://doi.org/10.5281/zenodo.12527391}.